bdzyubak/torch-control/README.md

 ## Testing Installation:

-TODO: add integration test with small epoch/batch size to validate setup of each submodule.
+1) Computer Vision:
+   1) TODO - add integration test that does not require download of a large dataset.
+2) Natural Language Processing:
+   1) projects/NaturalLanguageProcessing/LLMs_tutorials/distilbert_question_answering.py
+3) Machine Learning:
+   1) projects/MachineLearning/semi_supervised_breast_cancer_classification/semi_supervised_svm.py

-## Testing and Release:
+## Testing and Release Process:

-TODO: add unit-testing and ability to run them at top level to promote to a new release

-TODO: add regression testing to ensure that changes to inference code do not change model outputs
+1) Unit:
+   1) Run pytest on teh following folder tests/unit.
+   2) Test coverage is a WIP
+2) The master branch is a stable beta where unit tests should all pass and features are reference compatible after every merge.
+Due to the single user nature of this repo, currently a Release branch is not planned.